gumaerc-testorg/18.s097-iap-2022/content/pages/syllabus.md

 There is no official textbook.
 Lecture notes will be provided.
 You may find the following textbooks useful:

 Lebl, Jiri. *Basic Analysis I: Introduction to Real Analysis, Volume 1*.
 CreateSpace Independent Publishing Platform, 2018.
 ISBN: 9781718862401.
-This book is available as [a free PDF download](https://www.jirka.org/ra/).
+This book is available as {{% resource_link "d231a5a4-0fe7-47ee-900a-7b65e0bbd7ed" "a free PDF download" %}}.
 You can purchase a paper copy by following a link at the same site.

 Thomson, Brian S., Judith B. Bruckner, and Andrew M. Bruckner. *Elementary Real Analysis*.
 CreateSpace Independent Publishing Platform, 2008.
 ISBN: 9781434841612.
-This book is available as [a free PDF download (PDF - 5.96 MB)](http://classicalrealanalysis.info/documents/TBB-AllChapters-Landscape.pdf).
+This book is available as {{% resource_link "41dcb3ca-5314-4676-8c47-74444897401e" "a free PDF download (PDF - 5.96 MB)" %}}.

 Rudin, Walter. *Principles of Mathematical Analysis*.
 McGraw Hill, 1976.
 ISBN: 9780070542358.